redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 'But this placidity sometimes demanded a change, and we would run races, to say nothing of indulging in wrestling, stone-throwing and similar forms of sport.
-The greatest treat was a bgeneral donkey-ride.
+The greatest treat was a general donkey-ride.
 What laughter and jubilation a general donkey-ride caused!
 And what comic scenes!
 And how Marx enjoyed himself and amused us too.
 He amused us doubly; in the first place by his more than primitive horsemanship and